pyinfra-dev/pyinfra/docs/inventory-data.rst

 Inventory & Data
 ================

-A ``pyinfra`` inventory provides hosts, groups and data.
-Host are the targets ``pyinfra`` will execute commands or state changes on (think a SSH daemon on a server, a Docker container or the local machine).
-Hosts can be attached to groups, and data can then be assigned to both the groups of hosts and individual hosts.
+A pyinfra inventory provides hosts, groups and data.
+Host are the things pyinfra will make changes to (think a SSH daemon on a server, a Docker container or the local machine).
+Hosts can be attached to groups, and data can then be assigned to both the groups and individual hosts.

-By default ``pyinfra`` assumes hosts are SSH servers and the name of the host is used as the SSH hostname.
+By default pyinfra assumes hosts are SSH servers and the name of the host is used as the SSH hostname.
 Prefixing the name of the host with ``@<connector-name>/`` is used to activate alternative connectors.
 See: :doc:`connectors`.

 Inventory Files
 ---------------